Meet Our Team

 Oreo is a mischievous male Nigerian Dwarf Goat that thrives on attention and affection.
 Don’t be surprised when he pulls his signature move: Rubbing his face against the back of your legs!
 At a year old, Oreo still loves playing with his brother S’mores, and can often be found chasing him around the yard.
 When he isn’t asking for cuddles or grooming time, Oreo is usually climbing – and anything will do!

-Crookshanks is a sweetheart.
-Bottle-fed as a baby, this little male Nigerian Dwarf goat loves love, and isn’t afraid to tell you all about it.
+Snickers is a sweetheart.
+Bottle-fed as a baby, this little male Nigerian Dwarf goat loves to love and isn’t afraid to tell you all about it.
 He can often be found following our somewhat exasperated staff around the yard, pleading for attention and treats.
-With his pretty cinnamon coat and hazel eyes, Crookshanks never fails to win over our guests.
+With his pretty cinnamon coat and hazel eyes, Snickers never fails to win over our guests.

 Our flock is always on the move!
 Did you know that chickens are incredibly curious about their environment?
 From coop to roost, and all the spaces in-between, RDP’s pack of poultry have free reign of the ranch during the day, and love exploring their territory.